ARM-software/abi-aa/aapcs64/aapcs64.rst

 **(Alpha)**

-The FPMR is a system register that controls behaviors of the FP8 instructions.
+The FPMR is a system register that controls behaviors of the instructions operating on modal 8-bit floating-point values.
 It is a temporary register.

 Scalable vector registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^